 Opera on Wheels is our way of giving back to a community who embraces our craft.
 We travel to elementary schools and introduce children to the world of opera.
 Past touring productions include Humperdinck’s Hansel and Gretel, Mozart’s Così fan tutte, Britten’s The Little Sweep, and Rossini’s La Cenerentola (Cinderella).
 In addition to performing, all students also have the opportunity to teach children about the fundamentals of opera while they visit each school!

 Being a part of the opera and musical theatre at UW-Eau Claire helped me find a sense of belonging that was unmatched by anything else on campus.
-Through being on stage, learning unique repertoire, and working with other talented colleagues, my confidence, musicality, and self-motivation grew in ways I never knew were possible.
+Through being on stage, learning unique repertoire, and working with other talented colleagues, my confidence, musicality and self-motivation grew in ways I never knew was possible.

-My time at the University of Wisconsin Eau Claire founded my love for opera and thoroughly developed my stagecraft.
+UWEC is filled with high-class instructors, directors and mentors whose primary focus is developing and preparing undergraduate talent.
 With the healthy amount of performance opportunities and the singular emphasis placed on undergraduate students, I was able to graduate with the experience of learning and performing several roles in both opera and musical theater.
-Through my performance experiences in the program, I learned about community outreach, character development, musical discipline, and professional standards.
-UW-EC is filled with high class instructors, directors, and mentors whose primary focus is developing and preparing undergraduate talent.
-I couldn't recommend UW-EC enough.
+I couldn't recommend UWEC enough.
 Here, you won't just learn by studying, but by doing.